International Workers' Day: Peru

+Saint Kitts and Nevis

+In Saint Kitts and Nevis, Labour Day is a public holiday on the first Monday in May.

 United States

-In the United States, a "Labor Day", celebrated on the first Monday of each September was given increasing state recognition from 1887, and became an official federal holiday in 1894.
+In the U.S. starting in 1887, a "Labor Day" celebrated on the first Monday in September was given increasing state recognition.
+Then in 1894, in the wake of the nationwide Pullman Strike, Congress and President Grover Cleveland passed a law declaring Labor Day a federal holiday.

 Efforts to switch Labor Day from September to 1 May have not been successful.

-In 1947, 1 May was established as Loyalty Day by the U.S. Veterans of Foreign Wars as a way to counter communist influence and recruitment at May Day rallies.
+In 1947, 1 May was established as Loyalty Day by the U.S. Veterans of Foreign Wars as a way to counter communist influence and recruitment at International Workers' Day rallies.
 Loyalty Day was celebrated across the country with patriotic parades and ceremonies, however the growing conflict over U.S. involvement in Vietnam detracted from the popularity of these celebrations.
 In 1958, the American Bar Association campaigned to have 1 May designated as Law Day, which was acknowledged in 1961 by a joint resolution of Congress.
 Law Day exercises, such as mock trials and courthouse tours, are often sponsored by the American Bar Association.

-Unions and Political organizations including anarchist groups and socialist and communist parties have kept the international May Day tradition alive with rallies and demonstrations.
+Unions and Political organizations including anarchist groups and socialist and communist parties have kept the International Workers' Day tradition alive with rallies and demonstrations.
 In 1919 especially large demonstrations took place, and violence greeted the normally peaceful parades in Boston, New York, and Cleveland and a number of people were killed.
 In Milwaukee, an annual commemoration takes place at the site of the killing of seven workers during an 8-hour march.
-Some of the largest examples of this occurred during the Great Depression of the 1930s, when hundreds of thousands of workers marched in May Day parades in New York's Union Square, while cities like Chicago and Duluth saw large demonstrations organized by the Communist Party.
+Some of the largest examples of this occurred during the Great Depression of the 1930s, when hundreds of thousands of workers marched in International Workers' Day parades in New York's Union Square, while cities like Chicago and Duluth saw large demonstrations organized by the Communist Party.